swuecho/swuecho.github.io/_posts/2015-06-05-ubuntu-login-problem.md

 will remove the xubuntu greater. the bad part is I can not find the above command line by googling easily.

-I end up reinstall my laptop.
+I end up reinstalling my laptop.